Tobacco Control Program

 Vapes are NOT a risk-free product.
 They contain nicotine and low levels of toxins and chemicals.
 Vapes are especially dangerous for teens, whose brains are still developing.

-Vaping is the act of inhaling aerosolized liquid from a device, sometimes called a cape pen or an e-cigarette.
-The decivce is filled with vape liquid and when it heats up, the liquid is aerosolized into millions of tiny, oily droplets and then inhaled.
+Vaping is the act of inhaling aerosolized liquid from a device, sometimes called a vape pen or an e-cigarette.
+The device is filled with vape liquid and when it heats up, the liquid is aerosolized into millions of tiny, oily droplets and then inhaled.
 Under California State law, vaping and smoking are the same thing, in terms of where they are prohibited.
 If you see a No Smoking sign, this also means no vaping is allowed.
 Vaping is NOT allowed indoors.